 Ian McKellen returns as Gandalf the Grey.
-Gandalf is concerned about this quest especially a terrible evil is lurking nearby.
-Gandalf soon leaves Thorin’s company to sort some business with Dol Guldur.
+Gandalf is concerned about this quest, especially as a great evil lurks nearby.
+Gandalf soon leaves Thorin’s Company and sorts something with Dol Guldur.

 In the Wilderland, the Company of Thorin meet Mikael Persbrandt as Beorn, a skin-changer.
 He can change himself into a ferocious bear.
 He doesn’t like dwarves so much, but he hates orcs most of all.

-Soon Thorin’s Company enter the forest of Mirkwood where elves also live.
-Mirkwood is a dark and dangerous as a sickness hangs over the forest and there are giant spiders who attack the company.
+Soon Thorin’s Company enters the forest of Mirkwood where elves live too.
+Mirkwood is dark and dangerous, as a sickness hangs over the forest.
+There also are giant spiders that attack the company.

 The dwarves are soon rescued by the elves of Mirkwood.
-But the dwarves are not warmly welcomed by the elves as there has been a history of enmity between the two races since the fall of Erebor.
+But the dwarves are not warmly welcomed by these elves, as there has been a history of enmity between the two races since the fall of Erebor.

 Lee Pace stars as King Thranduil of the Woodland Realm of Mirkwood.
 Thranduil is a cold-hearted and selfish Elvenking, who refused to help the dwarves when Erebor fell and he wants his white jewels.

 Orlando Bloom stars as Legolas, son of Thranduil.
 Legolas is a fine archer of the Woodland elves and he doesn’t like dwarves.
 It was interesting to see Legolas before he starred in ‘The Lord of the Rings’.

 Evangeline Lilly stars as Tauriel, the Elf chief of Mirkwood.
 Tauriel is a fine Elven lady warrior and a perfect match for Legolas.
-But Tauriel has romantic feelings for Kili the dwarf when they meet.
+But Tauriel has these romantic feelings for Kili the dwarf when they meet.

-Bilbo soon rescues Thorin and the dwarves as they escape Mirkwood and a party of orcs.
-They soon meet up with Bard the Bargeman, who takes them to his home in Lake-Town, which ends Disc 1.
+Bilbo soon rescues Thorin and the dwarves, as they escape Mirkwood and a party of orcs.
+They soon meet up with Bard the Bargeman, who takes them off to his home in Lake-Town, which ends Disc 1.

 Disc 2 begins with Tauriel following the trail of the orcs and the dwarves before Legolas catches up with her.
-He encourages her to return to the Elven palace, but she is insistent to continue going on.
+He encourages her to return to the Elven palace, but she very insistent to continue onward.